Posts Tagged ‘social networking’

 On microblogging (FriendFeed, identi.ca)

 FriendFeed seems to be getting all the attention these days.
-There is now even a Wordpress plugin, FriendFeed Comments that will help integrate your FriendFeed comments and more, with every post you make.
+There is now even a WordPress plugin, FriendFeed Comments that will help integrate your FriendFeed comments and more, with every post you make.
 This can be useful, as there are many times that people discuss a blog posting on Twitter.

 Discuss is a broad word.
 Can you really say much in 140 characters?
 FriendFeed doesn’t have that limitation.
 And I’ve recently found out that I can make use of it in twhirl.

 So I’m cleaning up my FriendFeed to ensure there is no unnecessary duplication.
 This means dropping Jaiku and Tumblr from the list of sites I share… However, I’m adding some “value”, by adding my Google Reader Shared Items Page (which I’m using more and more these days).
-So if FriendFeed proves useful, I might just use that wonderful Wordpress plugin (nothing similar for Twitter from what I gather).
+So if FriendFeed proves useful, I might just use that wonderful WordPress plugin (nothing similar for Twitter from what I gather).

 From what I understand, at least FriendFeed doesn’t go down often ;)